Songbird0/Verbose_Bird/README.md

 Verbose_bird is a basic library, dedicated to log “generators”, easy to use and straight to the point.

 Please check the [`src`](https://github.com/Songbird0/Verbose_Bird/blob/master/src/README.md) folder for more information about its tools.

+## Warning

+I've created this library to learn the rust language exclusivly.
+Please don't use this piece of sh\*t.